Shells of twisted flag varieties and the Rost invariant: Weak special correspondences

-Then there exists a smooth projective variety $Y$ over $k$ such that $M$ is an upper direct summand of $\M(Y)$ and $\dim M=\dim Y$. \end{lem} \begin{proof} Let $Y'$ be a closed irreducible subvariety of $X$ of minimal dimension with respect to the property that $Y'_{k(X)}$ has a zero-cycle of degree coprime to $p$.
+Then there exists a smooth projective irreducible variety $Y$ over $k$ such that $M$ is isomorphic to an upper direct summand of $\M(Y)$ and $\dim M=\dim Y$. \end{lem} \begin{proof} Let $Y'$ be a closed irreducible subvariety of $X$ of minimal dimension with respect to the property that $Y'_{k(X)}$ has a zero-cycle of degree coprime to $p$.